Skip to navigation

 Bringing food for the family

-Finally we met our guide, Paulus, and walked for about an hour to get to the funeral ('Just a couple of kilometres away, honest.'
-Huh.)
-This was a much bigger affair than the previous one, more intimate event, and there were many more tourists, some dressed in garb that would offend in Europe, much less a funeral.
-Whatever, we found Paulus to be more informative than Sam, but so he should be: Paulus was a professional, and as a result the whole thing felt like a tour, unlike the previous day when we genuinely felt welcomed into the community.
+Finally we met our guide, Paulus, and walked for over an hour to get to the funeral.
+It was a much bigger affair than the previous, more intimate event, and there were many more tourists, some of them even dressed in skimpy garb that would offend in Europe, much less an Indonesian funeral.
+However, we found Paulus to be more informative than Sam, but so he should be; Paulus was a professional, and as a result the whole thing felt rather more like a tour, unlike the previous day when we'd genuinely felt welcomed into the community.

 My Funeral